fmmarques/fmmarques/README.md

 ---

 ## About me
-Lorem ipsu
+I'm a SWE hailing from Portugal.
+I love my area and solving problems!

----
+I'll be happy to make your acquaitance

 ### What do I love to do?

 I enjoy coding in real life! :zap:
-Take a look at what I'm best at
+Take a look at what I'm best at below.

 ---
 ## My stats and certs